SaebAmini/saebamini.github.io/_posts/2020-08-15-remove-your-conference-call-background-noise-for-free.md

 That's it.
-There's no excuse for you to continue sharing your neighbour's lawnmower sound with everyone on the call!
+There's no excuse for you to continue sharing the sound of your computer fan, AC and your neighbour's great taste in music with everyone on the call!